 A customer:

-- makes transactions in the name of an entity, foundation or association, which may be linked to or suspected of being involved with a terrorist organisation
+- makes transactions in the name of an entity, foundation or association which may be linked to or suspected of being involved with a terrorist organisation

 - has account activity that indicates attempts to raise donations in an unofficial or unregistered manner

-- sends or receives funds to or from countries known to be high risk for of terrorism financing
+- sends or receives funds to or from countries known to be high risk for terrorism financing

 - is matched through screening against an Australian or international sanctions list

-- remits funds to geographical locations in high risk jurisdictions or countries where formal banking channels may not operate
+- remits funds to geographical locations in high-risk jurisdictions or countries where formal banking channels may not operate

-- makes sudden unexplained remittances with little or no economic rationale to a high risk country or a country that borders a conflict zone
+- makes sudden unexplained remittances with little or no economic rationale to a high-risk country or a country that borders a conflict zone.

 Other indicators:

-- A non-profit organisation customer uses funds inconsistent with the declared purpose for which it was established
+- a non-profit organisation customer uses funds inconsistent with the declared purpose for which it was established

 Proliferation financing indicators